team7katas/sysopsquad/README.md

 This section describes the architecture of the current ticket system.

 The current ticket system demonstrates very poor characteristics of availability, maintainability, deployability and performance.
+Our goal is to design a new system that solves aforementioned problems.

 The following diagram depicts the containers diagram of the current ticket system: